pixcapsoft/Zippy/README.md

 ## 🧑‍💻 Contributing

 Pull requests and issues are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+See [CONTRIBUTION.md](CONTRIBUTION.md) for details.

 ---

 ## 📜 License

-MIT License.
+Zippy License.
 See [LICENSE](LICENSE) for details.

 ---